 Fifty-four percent of customers say they don’t see the customer-facing departments sharing information.
 There’s obviously a disconnect between what customers expect in terms of a connected digital experience, and what they’re actually getting.

 In order to truly delight customers, businesses need to give a fully connected experience across all customer touchpoints.
 That’s where technology comes in.
 It helps companies and all of their various departments connect with customers in a united way.
 The connectivity is so seamless that the customer doesn’t feel like they’re being passed from department to department unnecessarily.
+Furthermore, you can reassess or start your business by writing a robust business plan.

 We’ve all experienced customer service where we’ve had to repeat ourselves, either our details or our concerns, to more than one person in the same company.